COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Asymmetric Perturbations

 By Lemma~\ref{lem:exchangeability_asymm} and the construction of $\hat{\beta}_{\mathrm{lo}}$ and $\hat{\beta}_{\mathrm{hi}}$ as quantiles, the probabilities of these rank-based events are bounded by $\alpha_{\mathrm{lo}}$ and $\alpha_{\mathrm{hi}}$, respectively.
 Thus,

 The claim for the coverage probability, $\mathbb{P}(Y_{n+1} \in S(X_{n+1})) \ge 1 - (\alpha_{\mathrm{lo}} + \alpha_{\mathrm{hi}})$, follows. \end{proof}

-This theorem provides a stronger guarantee than its symmetric counterpart.
-The proof relies on the same core principles of nestedness and exchangeability, but applies them to each bound independently before combining them with the union bound.
+This theorem provides a rigorous guarantee for asymmetric intervals.
+The proof relies on the same core principles of exchangeability, but instead of assuming nestedness, we guarantee the required one-sided monotonicity by defining the bounds $L_x(\beta)$ and $U_x(\beta)$ as the $[\min, \max]$ over the respective perturbation ranges.